HarpersDad/CharacterStats/README.md

 - enchantment system.<br>
 - status afflictions.<br>
 - damage multiplier system.<br>

 <h2>Recently Added</h2>

 - added more armor set options when creating a character.<br>
 - reorganized the code so that it is easier/harder to follow.<br>
 - added equipment info when a user hovers over an item's name.<br>
 - fixed an equipment issue that added gear buffs more than once.<br>
+- ui now shows the amount of gold that the selected player is holding.<br>

 <h2>Issues</h2>